IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 #### Level 3: Impersonate
 You gain proficiency in a skill and a Tool of your choice.

 Choose another Class's feature from the Impersonate table and make it your own.
 At Tactician level 14, you may pick a second choice that is different from your first choice.
-If your choice has options, you can change those options whenever you gain a Tactitician level.
+If your choice has options, you can change those options whenever you gain a Tactician level.

 ##### Impersonate
 |Feature|Class|